tvl83/blockchainexplorer/README.md

 Added more archive files with more blocks to repo as a backup.

+### Oct 7, 2017

+Both testnet and mainnet have all of their blocks sync'd to the db with new blocks added automatically with a cronjob and blocknotify.
+Parsing the data and to extract out the vouts, vins, and address data is a much slower process because it requires a lot of, well parsing the data.
+I am able to run a cronjob to get the next 250 blocks at a time, it will just take a while.

+I have had to restart this process once on the testnet because of problems that arose.
+It looks like I might have to restart it on the mainnet as well because data was not parsed properly the first time around.

 ### Other Notes

 With the API server running (`nodemon apiserver.js`) and `npm start` also running you need to run `http://<your IP here>:3001/ionmarketinfo?force=true` to gather the market info for the first time.
 It'll run again for every page request if the data is more than 5 minutes old.